AndyNortrup/AndyNortrup.github.io/content/posts/product-management/keep-your-standards-to-a-minimum.md

 5\. **Size of the Organization:** ❌ The request was to set a standard that would impact every engineering team in the company.
 That's a very high bar to try and standardize on.

 So keep your standards as tight as you can.
-You can be more specific the closer to the action you go, but refrain from getting to perscriptive whenever you can get away with it.
+You can be more specific the closer to the action you go, but refrain from getting to prescriptive whenever you can get away with it.